 Yaduma’s death has had unexpected consequences for the region.
 The slaying of this one old hermit has, in effect, united all the clans against a common enemy and forged an entirely new nation.
 Both Padashan and Anquar have both been surprised by the ferocity of mandalar attacks.
 Armed groups sent into the region in an attempt to acquire more Kithdari artifacts have been butchered.
 It seems clear that the now united border clans will slaughter anyone entering their territory.

 A primitive feudal system has developed.
-Each clan holds a specific region of the Border Clans region, but swears loyalty to the Great Chieftain, Saeqwan.
-Each clan territory pays tribute to Saeqwan in the form of a yearly offering of food, weapons, slaves and other goods.
-This primitive tax solidifies Saeqwan's position as realm leader.
+Each clan holds a specific region of the Border Clans region, but swears loyalty to the Great Chieftain, Sagehorn.
+Each clan territory pays tribute to Sagehorn in the form of a yearly offering of food, weapons, slaves and other goods.
+This primitive tax solidifies Sagehorn's position as realm leader.